ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 which necessarily includes congestion control and might include other, application-specific constraints.

-Applications MAY discard throughput usage state when they receive throughput advice that indicates a reduced rate.
-Otherwise, data that was sent at a higher rate prior to learning of the reduced advice might force the available rate to zero for up to an entire monitoring period; see also {{monitoring}}.

 The relatively long duration of the monitoring period means that this is preferable to disabling sending completely.
 The cost is that loss of information about recent send rate